smindre1/An_Introduction_To_Regex/README.md

 Some flags are as follows:

 - `g` - **Global Search**: This makes it so that the Regex will be tested against all possible matches in a string.
-Without this the Regex will stop searching after finding it's first match, even if there are mnay more matches later in the string/text.
+Without this the Regex will stop searching after finding its first match, even if there are many more matches later in the string/text.
 - `i` - **Case Insensitive Search**: This makes it so that lowercase and uppercase should be treated the same when looking through the string/text for a pattern.
-- `m` - **Multi Line Search**: This eneables a multiline mode within Regex, affecting the `^` and `$` anchors.
+- `m` - **Multi Line Search**: This enables a multiline mode within Regex, affecting the `^` and `$` anchors.
 In the multiline mode they match not only at the beginning and the end of the string, but also at start/end of line.
 An example can be seen below:

 ```c
 let str = '1st place Winnie,